Sr3qt/Path-Tracer/sources.md

 - How to do floating point comparison by P-Gn [link](https://stackoverflow.com/questions/4915462/how-should-i-do-floating-point-comparison)

 - CORRECTION: Despite being recommended by *Ray Tracing in One Weekend* ch.
 [6.1](https://raytracing.github.io/books/RayTracingInOneWeekend.html#surfacenormalsandmultipleobjects/shadingwithsurfacenormals), to calculate sphere normals using the formula $normal = (rayhit - center) / radius$, I would recommend against it.
 Actually doing so will result in a normal that is significantly different from a normalized one.
 This is because of the limited precision of floating point numbers when finding a ray-sphere intersection, and the bigger the distance between ray origin and the intersection point, the more impresise the calculated normal will be.
 Thats why I recommend instead to use $normal = normalize(rayhit - center)$.

+- How to do precise ray-sphere intersections, [Raytracing gems 7.2](https://link.springer.com/content/pdf/10.1007/978-1-4842-4427-2_7.pdf).
+Iñigo Quilez proposes two different algorithms on his [website](https://iquilezles.org/articles/intersectors/), and I would recommend the more precise one.
+However I found that my implementation is a bit faster (on my machine).

+- How to do avoid self intersection independant of scale, [Ray Tracing Gems 6.2.2.4](https://link.springer.com/content/pdf/10.1007/978-1-4842-4427-2_6.pdf).

+- How to calculate a hit point as close to the surface of the primitive as possible, [Ray Tracing Gems 6.2.2](https://link.springer.com/content/pdf/10.1007/978-1-4842-4427-2_6.pdf).
+Lessons learned can also be aplied to sphere intersection. point = center + normal * radius.

 ## Camera / Color theory